Nervosys/Botnix/pkgs/applications/networking/cluster/k3s/README.md

 # k3s versions

 K3s, Kubernetes, and other clustered software has the property of not being able to update atomically.
-Most software in nixpkgs, like for example bash, can be updated as part of a "nixos-rebuild switch" without having to worry about the old and the new bash interacting in some way.
+Most software in nixpkgs, like for example bash, can be updated as part of a "botnix-rebuild switch" without having to worry about the old and the new bash interacting in some way.

-K3s/Kubernetes, on the other hand, is typically run across several NixOS machines, and each NixOS machine is updated independently.
-As such, different versions of the package and NixOS module must maintain compatibility with each other through temporary version skew during updates.
+K3s/Kubernetes, on the other hand, is typically run across several Botnix machines, and each Botnix machine is updated independently.
+As such, different versions of the package and Botnix module must maintain compatibility with each other through temporary version skew during updates.

 The upstream Kubernetes project [documents this in their version-skew policy](https://kubernetes.io/releases/version-skew-policy/#supported-component-upgrade-order).